dailybruin/interactive.2014.wake-of-the-storm/chapter-1/through-hell-and-high-water.md

 byline: Story by Katie Shepherd, photos by Neil Bedi, graphics by Byron Lutz
 featured_image: story/through-hell-and-high-water-1.jpg
 cover: story/through-hell-and-high-water-1.jpg
 cover_caption: Gregorio Lantajo Jr. recalls the chaos after Typhoon Yolanda, which tore through his barangay, or village, killing 377 and leveling hundreds of homes.
 Lantajo is a community leader from one of the hardest-hit areas.
+(Photo by Neil Bedi)
 story_location: Tacloban, Philippines
 story_location_map: inset-map-tacloban.jpg
 editors-note: true
 image:
     - url: story/through-hell-and-high-water-2.jpg
       caption: A grave of one of the San Joaquin residents killed by Typhoon Yolanda stands among hundreds of other handmade memorials.
+(Photo by Neil Bedi)

     - url: story/through-hell-and-high-water-3.jpg
       caption: Sitting in the entrance of her temporary home, Algina Lacaba remembers pulling her children out of the floodwaters during the storm.
+(Photo by Neil Bedi)

     - url: story/through-hell-and-high-water-4.jpg

     - url: story/through-hell-and-high-water-5.jpg
       caption: Near the coastline of Tacloban, 10 ships washed ashore in the tumult of Typhoon Yolanda.
 Nearly a year later, this ship has yet to be removed.
+(Photo by Neil Bedi)
 ---

 TACLOBAN, Philippines — As water inched up the elementary school walls around 5 a.m. after three hours of heavy rain, the mother made her snap decision.